greyquartz/news_bot_template/README.md

 Google may **suspend** the Gmail account that sends automated daily email to many recipients from a data centre due to suspicious activity.
 Following the suspension, you will need to send in an appeal to recover your account before it can be used again.
-If that happens repeatedly, consider switching to use a free **transactional email service** (e.g. Brevo, Mailjet, Amazon SES) — they're built for automated sending and won't suspend you.
+[KIV] If that happens repeatedly, you may want to explore other options such as switching to use a free **transactional email service** (e.g. Brevo, Mailjet, Amazon SES) — they're built for automated sending and are less likely to suspend your account.
 See `SETUP.md` for details.